 Here’s a clearer look at what to expect based on the type of course:

 - Standard 18-Hole Regulation Course: This is a typical American parkland or public course that most golfers are familiar with.
 They usually fall in the 150 to 200-acre range.
-This provides enough room for a mix of Par 3s, Par 4s, and Par 5s with comfortable spacing between a course of holes.
+This provides enough room for a mix of Par 3s, Par 4s, and Par 5s with comfortable spacing between holes.

 - Championship Course: Venues built to host professional tournaments, like Augusta National or TPC Sawgrass, are often much larger, frequently exceeding 250-300 acres.
 This extra space isn't just for longer holes, it’s needed for spectator galleries, media compounds, extensive practice facilities, and a design that severely challenges the world's best players.

-- 9-Hole Regulation Course: As you might expect, a 9-hole course generally uses about half the land of an 18-hole équivalent.
+- 9-Hole Regulation Course: As you might expect, a 9-hole course generally uses about half the land of an 18-hole equivalent.
 Most 9-hole layouts sit comfortably on 70 to 100 acres of land.

 - Executive Course: These shorter courses are designed for quicker rounds, often featuring more Par 3s and short Par 4s.
 Their footprint is much smaller, generally needing between 60 and 100 acres for 18 holes.